ajmarquez/GitCargo/README.md

 GitCargo
 ========

-This is just the Ruby Demo made by the Google folks, plus some variations I may add.
-This is mostly a test.
+This is the base for a memory-geo-tagging idea developed by me for google glass.
+Is basicly Google´s demo project plus some minor variations.